CadConsultants/IOTstack/README.md

 The bulk of the README has moved to the Wiki.
 Please check it out [here](https://github.com/gcgarner/IOTstack/wiki)

+* 2019-12-18 modified various templates for /mnt/... volumes
+* 2019-12-18 Added Glances templates to the stack
 * 2019-12-12 modified zigbee2mqtt template file
 * 2019-12-12 Added Function to add custom containers to the stack
 * 2019-12-12 PR cmskedgell: Added Homebridge